-Today, our contributor, Diogo Verissimo, is launching a major #sciomm project today.
+Today, our contributor, Diogo Verissimo, launched a major #sciomm project.
 Keep reading for details, as Diogo explains the Lost & Found project in his responses to the #MySciComm questions!

 Diogo is an educator turned scientist turned marketer!
 He is currently a David H. Smith Conservation Fellow, based in the Washington, D.C., area.
 He works primarily on the design and evaluation of conservation marketing interventions around issues such as coastal fisheries, wildlife trade or human-wildlife coexistence.
-Connect with him online at www.diogoverissimo.com and @verissimodiogo.
+Connect with him at @verissimodiogo and www.diogoverissimo.com.

 1) How did you get into the kind of SciComm that you do?